desertpy/desertpy-pelican/content/posts/tempe-startup-weekend-2013.rst

 being held this month in Tempe.

 Announcement
-  "The Tempe Startup Weekend event (http://tempe.startupweekend.org) coming up on June 21st at the new ASU AREA48 Formation Space on Mill Ave.
+  "There is a Tempe Startup Weekend event (http://tempe.startupweekend.org) coming up on June 21st at the new ASU AREA48 Formation Space on Mill Ave.

   If you are unfamiliar with these events, Startup Weekends are 54-hour events sponsored by the Kauffman Foundation where developers, designers, marketers,